jgoerzen/docker-logitech-media-server/README.md

 on-screen steps, using the [Ampache install docs](https://github.com/ampache/ampache/wiki/Installation) as a guide.

+If you are using the built-in MySQL/MariaDB server, use these values:

+ - Database name: ampache
+ - MySQL hostname: localhost
+ - MySQL port: blank
+ - MySQL username: ampache
+ - MySQL password: ampache

 # Ports

 By default, this image exposes a HTTP server on port 80, HTTPS on port 443, and